-Yogoda Satsanga Society of India (YSS) was founded by Sri Sri Paramahansa Yogananda in 1917.
+In 1917, Sri Sri Paramahansa Yogananda founded Yogoda Satsanga Society of India (YSS).
 Yogoda Satsanga Math at Dakshineswar serves as the registered headquarters of YSS.
 The history of the YSS ashram at Dakshineswar dates back to 1939, when the Math was established.
-The property at Dakshineswar with its stately building and serene surroundings was much cherished by Paramahansaji.
-In 1951, while addressing a large group of audience during the Self-Realization Fellowship Convocation, in America, he envisioned that Dakshineswar ashram will be visited by the devotees from India and all over the world.
+The property at Dakshineswar with its stately building and serene surroundings was greatly cherished by Paramahansaji.
+In 1951, while addressing a large audience during the Self-Realization Fellowship Convocation in America, he envisioned that Dakshineswar ashram will be visited by devotees from different parts of India and all over the world.

-Dakshineswar is a place located in the north of Kolkata, along the eastern banks of the Hooghly river- as the Ganges river is known around these areas.
-Spread over two acres of land and having a fruit orchard, flowering plants, a big pond and stables, the ashram was originally a ‘garden house’.
-Keeping Paramahansaji’s vision for the ashram in mind, a guest house, kitchen, working and dining areas were built within the premises for the convenience of devotees.
+Dakshineswar is located in the north of Kolkata, along the eastern banks of the Hooghly river — as the Ganges river is known around these areas.
+Spread over two acres of land with a fruit orchard, flowering plants, and a big pond, this ashram was originally a ‘garden house’.
+Keeping Paramahansaji’s vision for the ashram in mind, a guest house, kitchen, and working and dining areas were built within the premises for the convenience of devotees.

-The ashram has been blessed by the sacred presence of our beloved late President Sri Sri Daya Mataji during her many visits to India.
-Daya Mataji had conducted many satsangas, meditations and counselling sessions with several devotees here.
-The ashram also had the privilege of having the presence of our beloved President Sri Sri Mrinalini Mataji, who had accompanied Daya Mataji’s during her visits to India.
+The ashram has been blessed by the sacred presence of our beloved late YSS/SRF Presidents Sri Sri Daya Mata and Sri Sri Mrinalini Mata during their many visits to India.
+Daya Mataji and Mrinalini Mataji had conducted many satsangas, meditation, and counselling sessions with several devotees here.

 Daily group meditations are conducted at the ashram every morning and evening.
-All are welcome to attend these meditations and the Sunday satsanga.
+All are welcome to attend these meditations as well as the Sunday satsanga.

-All YSS/SRF devotees are welcome to visit the ashram and participate in individual as well as the conducted group retreats.
-The conducted retreats usually include three days of silence, morning and evening practice of Energization Exercises and group meditations, review of the meditation techniques and classes on the teachings of Yoganandaji.
-Please book your stay for these retreats in advance.
-Devotees arriving in Kolkata for other personal or business purposes are advised to stay outside the ashram, though they are welcome to visit the ashram or attend a retreat after completing their business assignments.
+All YSS/SRF devotees are welcome to visit the ashram and participate in individual as well as group retreats, which are conducted periodically.
+The group retreats usually include three days of silence, morning and evening practice of the Energization Exercises and group meditations, a review of the YSS meditation techniques, and classes on the teachings of Yoganandaji.
+Devotees who wish to attend these retreats are requested to book their accommodation in advance.
+Devotees visiting Kolkata for other personal or business purposes are advised to stay outside the ashram premises, although they are welcome to visit the ashram or attend a retreat after completing their business assignments.

-Dakshineswar ashram is involved in several educational, medical and other charitable activities with an aim to help the people with limited financial means.
-The activities include running several homeopathic and allopathic clinics, pathology labs, schools and colleges in and around Kolkata.
+Dakshineswar ashram is involved in several educational, medical, and other charitable activities to help people with limited financial means.
+The activities include running several homoeopathic and allopathic clinics, pathology labs, schools and colleges in and around Kolkata.

 Book Room and Office Timings